ľ¹ÏÓ°Ôº

 Biodiversity is a cornerstone of development, and its loss threatens many hard-won development gains.
-Biodiversity blunts the impact of other crises, like climate change and conflict, on development; it is also the wealth of poor nations and poor communities within nations as a producer of jobs and GDP.
+Biodiversity blunts the impact of extreme weather events and conflict on development; it is also the wealth of poor nations and poor communities within nations as a producer of jobs and GDP.
 For example, in the fisheries sector, 60 million jobs globally are tied directly to fishing and fish farming.
 For every one of those jobs, 2.5 more are created in the fisheries value chain.
 That is 200 million jobs, 60 percent of which are in the developing world.
 The same can be said for industries such as forestry and nature-based tourism.

 The value of biodiversity goes beyond the variety of living organisms, and also includes the services provided by healthy ecosystems - such as wild pollination, provision of food from marine fisheries, and timber from native forests.
 To capture this broader concept, we refer to nature, rather than biodiversity alone.